CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 I completed a Code Camp in September, a much more conventional overview of web development coding.
 It was gratifying, and the milieu and instruction was, primarily, designed around being supportive.
 We met once a week for 3 months, and followed an online WebDev course curriculum.
 It was entirely different than the bootcamp.

+So now I have radically different perspectives, but I do have one unifying opinion:

 *“… The thing that I think is the most frustrating about programming is you battle with a concept or feature or tool for a long time, and while you’re battling, it feels like you’re never gonna get it.
 And then you get it.
 And then it feels obvious.*